 Recycling in the Wairarapa is becoming cleaner, greener and smarter!

-From late August all households that currently receive a kerbside recycling service will have wheelie bins for recycling!
+Soon all urban households that currently receive a kerbside recycling service will have wheelie bins for recycling!
 The benefits include:

 - 240 litres of recycling capacity